 The Company expects the initial exploration and drill program will be completed in late 2012 and will use these results toward creating a NI 43-101 compliant resource estimate.

 Alabama Graphite Corp’s main property, the Coosa Graphite Project is an early phase graphite property located in a historically producing mining district.
 The company’s stated goal is to become America’s domestic supplier of graphite; currently the US imports 50% of its graphite from China, and demand is on the rise in both the industrial, i.e. lubricants, and hi-tech sector in the form of flat screens and lithium ion batteries.
 Drill results from this season are pending and should form the basis of a NI 43-101 compliant reserve estimate, and basis for future work programs.
 The company also boasts a low overall share count and an experienced management team.

-Daniel Spine – President, CEO, and Director
+Daniel Spine – CEO / Director

-Mr. Spine brings more than twenty-five years of experience in the financial industry and has served as managing partner and Chief Investment Officer of Diversified Equity Investments, LLC and the Diversified Equity Investments Fund, L.P., in Atlanta, Georgia since October, 1999.
+Mr. Spine brings more than 25 years of experience in the financial industry and has served as managing partner and Chief Investment Officer of Diversified Equity Investments, LLC and the Diversified Equity Investments Fund, L.P., in Atlanta, Georgia since October, 1999.
 DEI Fund has exclusively focused on investments in both private and publicly-traded equity in precious and base metals companies since 2003.

 Dr. Douglas Oliver – VP of Exploration

 Dr. Oliver is a career geologist with 30 years experience in mineral exploration.
 He is president and founder of Oliver Geoservices, which specializes in exploration management, economic evaluations and independent reviews.
 He received his Bachelor’s degree in Geology from Rutgers University and has an MBA from the University of Texas at Austin and a PhD in Tectonics from Southern Methodist University.